Photography and environment in Iceland

 Teen photo marathon in Iceland

-Reykjavik 13 projects of 2 wks from May to September
+Reykjavik 10 projects from June to September

-While learning about photography, the participants have the opportunity to explore Icelandic culture by taking part in it, capturing it and also by displaying their work during the camp.
-One of our objectives is to empower young people to use photography to draw attention to environmental and cultural subjects and issues.
+While learning about photography, the participants have the opportunity to explore Icelandic culture through active participation: capturing it, engaging with it, and showcasing their work throughout the camp.
+One of our goals is to empower young people to use photography to highlight environmental and cultural subjects and issues.

 Participants should be ready to spend time outdoors walking medium distances during activities and working within a flexible time schedule.
 They will be photographing in their free time outside of workshop hours with images to be discussed at group feedback sessions.
 Participants should bring their own digital cameras, lenses, tripods and laptops if possible.